Du Page County Health Department - Addison Illinois

 Du Page County Health Department - Addison, IL

-Du Page County Health Department is treatment center located at 1111 West Lake Street in the 60101 zip code in Addison, IL that offers medication-assisted substance abuse treatment.
-It accepts adult men, people with co-occurring substance use and mental disorders and adult women into its treatment program.
+Du Page County Health Department is treatment center located at 1111 West Lake Street in the 60101 zip code in Addison, IL that offers medication-assisted substance use treatment.
+It accepts adult women, people with co-occurring substance use and mental disorders and adult men into its treatment program.
 Du Page County Health Department provides relapse prevention from naltrexone and naltrexone administration to young adults and adults.
-Some of the treatment approaches used by Du Page County Health Department consist of trauma-related counseling, cognitive behavioral therapy and substance use counseling.
+Some of the treatment approaches used by Du Page County Health Department consist of trauma-related counseling, dialectical behavior therapy and cognitive behavioral therapy.

 Address: 1111 West Lake Street, Addison, IL 60101